abelnation/cli-ck/README.md

 ##### Returns:

+Most often you just want the args and opts parsed.
-Object with keys of form:
+`parse` returns an Object of the form:

 ```
 {
     args: [... non-option arguments ...],
-    opts: [... dict of optName: optValue ...],
+    opts: {... dict of optName: optValue ...},
-    command: e.g. 'say loudly',
+    command: string of full command e.g. 'say loudly',
     context: <Click instance used to parse>
     lastContext: <Click instance for actually executing command>
 }